syllogismos/wandb_baselines/Notes.md

 * Agent’s actions affect the subsequent data it receives.

-I don't want to go too much into the details but I will list some keywords that might be helpful when you want to learn and look into more.
+I don't want to go too much into the details but I will list some keywords and describe them briefly that might be helpful when you want to learn and look into more.

 # Keywords
-* Agent
+## Agent
-* Environment
+An RL agent might include one or more of the below components.
+* Policy: Agents behaviour function.
+What action to take given the current state
+* Value Function: How good each state is.
+* Model: Agents representation of the environment.
-* Observations, State
+## Observations, State
+The current state of the environment.
+In Humanoid environment, the observation might be the position of all the limbs.
-* Actions
+## Actions
+In case of the pong game, actions might be move left, move right or stay still.
-* Reward
+## Reward
+It's basically a sigal of how good of an action you took at a given state.
+## Discount Factor
+It's a proxy to memory of the rewards you get because of the past actions, or how far into the future do you want to consider the rewards.
-* Value function
+## Value function
+Value function basically describes the expected cumulative reward for being in a given state.
+It takes a state as an input and tells you how much potential reward is possible.
+Usually it is a neural network.
-* Policy function
+## Policy function
-* Bellman equation
+Policy function basically gives you what action to take given the state.
+Its the behaviour of RL agent.
+This is what we are trying to figure out.
-* Q values
+## Q values
-* Markov Decision Process (MDP)
-* KL Divergence
-* Discount Factor
+Q values are basically describing at a given state, what actions give you the best expected cumulative reward.
+One slight but important distinction from value function is that Q = f(s, a)
+## Bellman equation
+This is what we use to compute values of a state or Q values of a state action pair.
+Its an iterative algorithm.
+We use this to solve MDPs.

+These are some basic terms you would come across.
+There is so much research happenning, but the basis of RL is surprisingly easy to understand with simple iterative algorithms and intuitive concepts.
+You can solve simple discrete environments if you are comfortable with above concepts.
+It gets harder when you are trying to solve environemnts with observations and actions in continuous space.

 # Value of WANDB